 The sleep mode can only be kept when none of the interrupt pending or active register bits are set.
 The application of the \$AUTOSLEEP routine ensures the correct function of the sleep mode.
 For standard applications use the \$AUTOSLEEP routine to enter the power-down mode.
-Using the SLEEP instruction instead of the \$AUTOSLEEP following an I/O instruction requires to insert 3 non-I/O instruction cycles (for example NOP NOP NOP) between the IN or OUT command and the SLEEP command.
+Using the SLEEP instruction instead of the \$AUTOSLEEP following an I/O instruction requires the insertion of 3 non I/O instruction cycles (for example NOP NOP) between the IN or OUT command and the SLEEP command.